SirPhilip3/Obsidian-Uni/3 anno/A scelta/Algoritmi Avanzati e Distribuiti/Hopefield Neural Networks.md

 >+ *bad* will become *good*
 >+ *good* will become *bad*
 >
->And the edges that wheren't incident will remain the same
+>And the edges that weren't incident will remain the same
 >

 Let :